vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Positions And Directions.md

 ## Positions and directions
-It's important to distinguish positions and vectors, and the various spaces they are relative to.
+It's important to distinguish positions and directions, and the various spaces they are relative to.
 Without understanding this you can easily mistake a position for a direction, leading to various unexplainable interactions.

 Picture a map where treasure is buried on an island.